alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

 ✅ An introduction to 'Trustworthy Assurance'—a framework and methodology for enabling a more trustworthy ecosystem of digital mental healthcare through the responsible and ethical design, development, and deployment of digital technologies.

+❌ A comprehensive user guide for 'Trustworthy Assurance' or argument-based assurance—though links and further resources are provided.[^online]

 ✅ A summary of findings from research conducted on the application of trustworthy assurance to the procurement of digital mental health technologies for use in the higher education (HE) sector.

+❌ Findings from a sociological study or series of generalisable results from scientific experiments.

 ✅ A summary of findings from a series of more general stakeholder engagements, exploring the ethics of digital mental healthcare and attitudes towards trustworthy and untrustworthy technologies.

+❌ A report with a strong international or multi-national focus.
+While we make reference to non-UK developments in this domain, our primary focus is on the UK.
+However, the methodology we present and many of the findings we discuss have value beyond the UK.

 ✅ An explanation and discussion of two argument patterns exploring the goals of fairness and explainability in the design, development, and deployment of digital mental health technologies.

+❌ A critical examination of argument-based assurance.[^critical]

 ✅ A series of recommendations, targeted at different stakeholders, for how to enable a more responsible and trustworthy ecosystem of digital mental healthcare.

-❌ A comprehensive user guide for 'Trustworthy Assurance' or argument-based assurance—though links and further resources are provided.[^online]

-❌ A critical examination of argument-based assurance.[^critical]

-❌ Findings from a sociological study or series of generalisable results from experiments.

 ❌ A review of the current legislative or regulatory publications that are relevant to digital mental healthcare.

-❌ A report with a strong international or multi-national focus.
-While we make reference to non-UK developments in this domain, our primary focus is on the UK.
-However, the methodology we present and many of the findings we discuss have value beyond the UK.

 [^online]: Work is underway to develop an user guide, and this will be added to the online version of our report when ready.
 The guide will also include instructions on how to use our tool for producing assurance cases.